Applied Case: The Prisoner's Dilemma

 Remove the field, lock the agent in a tiny room, force the available options into a stylized shape, then announce that the result reveals anything even like moral truth.
 This is apparently a job that counts as ethics work.

 What you actually did is solve a basic math problem I could also handle when I was a child.
-That still technically reveals something, but not anywhere near as much as you have advertised, 1950s philosophers.
+That still technically reveals something, but not anywhere near as much as the people who stole this from math have advertised.

 A real agent does not live inside your little payoff matrix.